Enforcing Child Support Orders: FAQ’s

 Can I deny the other parent access, if I do not receive child support payments?

 You cannot deny the other parent access because they have not paid child support.
-Access and support rights are dealt with individually.
+The rights of access and support are dealt with separately.

 Children have the legal right to financial support from their parents.
 We know that these processes can be complex for payors and recipients, but we are always here to support families.
 Do not hesitate to contact one of our experienced Family lawyers to book a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.